aglaenze/COMSOL/README.md

 ## Description of macros in there

-- WhatPossibilities.sh: says which electric field configuration exist for one given model, or for all models To use: ```./WhatPossibilities.sh $modelNum ```(for one model only) or just ```./WhatPossibilities.sh``` for all models
+- WhatPossibilities.sh: says which electric field configuration exist for one given model, or for all models, with the format: HV1 HV2 HV3 ...
+So that it can be copy-pasted in ```./signal HV1 HV2 HV3 ... savenum```
+To use: ```./WhatPossibilities.sh $modelNum ```(for one model only) or just ```./WhatPossibilities.sh``` for all models